Quaility bird watching magazines are available for every level of birding interest you may have.

 The only problem is trying to narrow down the list.
 While these are not by any means the only ones available or recommended, they are the three I most highly recommend.

-All three are affordable and informative, making them great gifts for yourself or a birdwatching friend.
+All three are affordable and informative, making them great gifts for yourself or a friend.
 A brief description and subscription information is provided below.

 The three I most recommend are: Birds and Blooms, Birdwatchers Digest, and Birders World.